Mermaid Message: Humans are Dirty

 "We used to love to associate with humans, but can't anymore, 'cause everything's so dirty.
 There are other reasons too, but that one is major."

 Humans were fun for mermaids to associate with in the old days.
 Mermaids used to help humans fish and guide small boats to safety during storms.
-They used to play with humans in the shallows of a bay, sing together off a rocky coast, even make love when the conditions were right.
+They used to play with humans in the shallows of a bay, sing together off a rocky coast, even make love on occasion, according to legend.
 It helped keep the mermaid line healthy and alive.

 But since then everything has changed.
 There's now a lack of caring that shows in the pollution and extends to disrespect for all life other than humans.
 Bays and beaches are filled with trash, and ocean surfaces are slimy and toxic with oil or chemicals.
 Humans lost interest and respect for mermaids as well.
 Without the interbreeding, combined with so many toxins released into the ocean and extensive overfishing, mermaid health took a nosedive.

-Mermaids started avoiding ships like the plague, with their loud engines, oil leaks, bilge dumps, and gawking tourists.
-"Can you imagine a cruise ship sighting a mermaid clan, without humans rushing to the side with their cameras and videos, excitedly screaming and shining bright lights on our beautiful bodies?"
+I imagine mermaids avoiding ships like the plague, with their loud engines, oil leaks, bilge dumps, and gawking tourists.
+Could you see any cruise ship sighting a mermaid clan, without humans rushing to the side with their cameras and videos, excitedly screaming and shining bright lights on their fishtail bodies?

 The Earth's Cleansing Mechanisms

-"The earth keeps trying to clean herself up, but you keep messing her up again."
+"The earth keeps trying to clean herself up, but humans keep messing her up again."

 The earth has built-in systems that keep her clean and provide other "services" too: wind, rain, insects, algae.
 Here is what some of them do: